run-house/runhouse/docs/api/run.rst

 Calling a Function
 ------------------
-We can create a Run when executing a function by providing the :code:`name_run` argument.
-This can be either a string representing the custom name to assign the Run, or a boolean :code:`True` to indicate this Run should be named.
+We can create a Run when executing a function by providing the :code:`run_name` argument, a string representing the custom name to assign the Run.
-By default :code:`name_run` is set to :code:`False`.
+By default :code:`run_name` is set to :code:`None`.

 .. code-block:: python